 Tea growing in Kenya is classified as the largest employer in the private sector that employover eighty thousand workers in tea estates and about three million people depending directlyorindirectlyfortheirlivelihoods.
 Apartfromhorticultureand tourisms ector, teacropasa cash crop is one of the main country's foreign exchange earners.
 Black tea is a major produced grade, however, green, yellow and white tea are produced according to the market order.
 Teais picked from the farms and delivered to the factory for processing.
-At the factories, the main operation is teaprocessing with sections such as production sections (floor), stores, workshops, weighbridges, plants and equipment such as air receivers and boilers, kitchen, quality controlroom, sanitary conveniences and administrative office where potential occupationals a fety an dhealth(OSH)aspects and impacts are found (Kimeto, 2016).
+At the factories, mainoperationisteaprocessingwithsectionssuchasproductionsections(floor), stores, workshops, weighbridges, plants and equipment such as air receivers and boilers, kitchen, quality controlroom, sanitary conveniences and administrative of fice where potential occupationals a fety an dhealth(OSH)aspects and impacts are found (Kimeto, 2016).